rmdhirr/gemini-quizify/README.md

-# **📝 Quizify**
+# **📝 PDF Quizify**

-**Quizify: AI-Driven Quiz Builder**
+**PDF Quizify: AI-Driven Quiz Builder**

-Quizify is an AI-powered tool that automatically generates multiple-choice quizzes from user-uploaded PDFs.
+PDF Quizify is an AI-powered tool that automatically generates multiple-choice quizzes from user-uploaded PDFs.
 It leverages **Google Vertex AI**, a machine learning platform, to process the data.
 Specifically, **textembedding-gecko@003**, a model within **Vertex AI**, converts the document text into embeddings.
 These embeddings are then passed to **Google Gemini**, also part of **Vertex AI**, to generate questions and answers, ensuring the quiz remains true to the source content.
 The results are returned in a structured JSON format using **Structured Output Parsing**, which is displayed through an interactive interface built with **Streamlit**.

 The project also incorporates:
 - **Google Service Account** for authentication